osabobo/Dashapp/README.md

-# This repository is building of dash appliction
+# This repository is building of dash application